LyaskinaNat/Cuke-4_Framework-Step-By-Step/README.md

 The only responsibility of the WebDriver Manager is to provide the WebDriver, when we ask for it.
 To achieve this we will do the following:

-- Specify new WebDriver Properties to the Configuration File
+- Specify new WebDriver Properties in the Configuration File
 - Create Enums for DriverType and EnvironmentType
 - Write new Methods to read the above properties
 - Design a WebDriver Manager
 - Modify the Steps file to use the new WebDriver Manager in the script

-## Step 1 : Add WebDriver Properties to the Configuration file
+## Step 1 : Add WebDriver Properties to the Configuration.properties file
 Configuration file should look like this:
 ### Configuration.properties
 ```